shaizai1/password-generator/README.md

 ## Overview

  This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It adapts to multiple screen sizes.

-The password can include special characters.
+It will generate a password based on user preferences which will be added through prompts.
+The password can include numeric, uppercase, lowercase and special characters.

 ## Usage